wavlake/mobile/README.md

 **New Android Builds must have their new signature added to the assetlinks.json file!**

-How to obtain a build's signature
+1. Obtain a build's signature

-1. After installing a development build, execute this adb command:
+   - After installing a development build, execute this adb command:
    ```
    adb shell pm get-app-links com.wavlake.mobile
    ```
+   - Or, run `eas credentials` and select a build profile
 1. For production builds, navigate to the [Play Console](https://play.google.com/console/) and visit `Release > Setup > App signing`.

 The following is the process for adding/removing/editing with paths will open in the app and which will not: